-Cork has stories to tell.
-In the world of 100% natural material there is trivia to unveil.
-Check it out here.
+Cork has been around for thousands of years and has a lot of stories to tell.
+In the world of this 100% natural material there is still many trivia to unveil.
+Click on the arrows below and get to know a few curious facts.

 Glossary